Five aspects of a great portable power board

 For example, the on/off switch on all of Powersafe’s powerboards is easily identifiable and accessed without the use of a tool or a key.

-Compare this to some of our competitors’ boards where the main switch is behind a tinted window that can be padlocked in the on position, preventing access to the only way of turning off the board.
-This fails to meet Australian standards.
+Compare this to some other boards on the market where the main switch is behind a tinted window that can be padlocked in the on position.
+This prevents access to the only way of turning off the board, thus failing to meet Australian standards.
 The main switch is not easily identifiable, nor is it easy to access (AS3012:14.5.4-C).